 Google AdSense is one of the oldest contextual advertising programs on the web.
 It is also regarded as one of the best too.
-AdSense is great for website monetization, however, if you run a personal brand or small business website, is it a good idea to be using AdSense?
+AdSense is great for website monetization, however, if you own a personal brand or small business website, is it such a good idea to be using AdSense?

-The short answer is no, it’s not a great idea and I’ll explain why.
+The short answer is no, it’s not a great idea and I’ll explain why shortly.

-You’re probably unaware of this right now, but if you’re using Google AdSense to monetize your personal brand or business website, you’re probably doing your business more harm than good.
+You’re probably unaware of this right now, but if you’re using Google AdSense to monetize your personal brand or business website, to whatever degree, you’re probably doing your business more harm than good.

-Back when I started blogging in 2010, I was all up for using AdSense.
+Back when I started blogging in 2010, I was all up for using Google AdSense.

-In fact, almost every blogger that I came across was using AdSense to some degree.
+In fact, almost every blogger that I came across around that time were using AdSense to some degree.

-Even to this day AdSense is still the simplest, and laziest way to earn a few bucks from your blog or website.
+Even to this day, AdSense is still the simplest, and laziest way to earn a few measly bucks from your blog or website.

-Yes, that’s right… just a few bucks because in most cases that’s all most people earn from AdSense.
+Yes, that’s right… measly bucks, because in almost all cases that’s all most people earn from AdSense.

 Why I loved using Google AdSense back in the day

-As I said, when I got started back in 2010, I was using AdSense everywhere on my site, I loved it.
+As I said, when I got started, I was using AdSense everywhere on my site, and I loved it.

 Each week I would log in to see the earnings increase slightly.

-I wasn’t earning a great deal mind you, around $70 or more per month.
-However, It was free and easy money?
+I wasn’t earning a great deal, mind you, around $70 or more per month.
+However, It was free and easy money to me.

-But I was blind, and I should have paid more attention to creating other more reliable and profitable income streams, rather than just depend on AdSense.
+I was blind and didn’t really know any better, and I should have paid more attention to creating other more reliable and profitable income streams, rather than invest all my time in AdSense.

 Many bloggers either use AdSense or do affiliate marketing to monetize their blogs.
 Some do both.